-Sponsor an orphan in Afghanistan and save a life.
+Sponsor an orphan child in Afghanistan and save a life.
 The children in Afghanistan need your urgent attention and help.
-Decades of war in the country have led them to know nothing but violence and fear.
-It is hard to lose the closest family members and life without the head of the family is indescribable.
-What’s more, the collapse of the previous regime on 15th August 2021 has increased the difficulties to new levels.
+Unfortunately, decades of war in the country have led the children know nothing but violence and fear.
+However, it is hard to lose the closest family members and that life without the head of the family is indescribable.
+In addition, the collapse of the previous regime on 15th August 2021 has increased the difficulties to new levels.

 According to the TRT World report, “almost 9,000+ children lived in Afghanistan orphanages, and 68 publicly and privately owned orphanages were operating in the country.
 But, that number fell to 3,566 children, many of them sent away, and 26 of those orphanages shut down due to the economic crisis.
-Most of the orphanages are encountering the same situation after the takeover of Afghanistan by the Taliban.”
+As a result, many orphanages are encountering the same situation after the takeover of Afghanistan by the Taliban.”

 However, it got difficult for the remaining orphanages to continue their operation in the country.
 They all desperately need your and the international community’s support to be active on the ground.
 So, nothing better can happen if one of you reading this article sponsor an orphan child in Afghanistan.

 Orphanages in Afghanistan face monumental challenges but we are not giving up.
-We are continuing to provide education, food, accommodation and general support to orphans and their families, offering some hope to these disadvantaged children.
-With your support, we can do so much more.
+We are continuing to provide education, food, accommodation and general support to orphans and their families by offering some hope to these disadvantaged children.
+In fact, with your support we can do much more.

 Children have been the victims of the war in Afghanistan for decades.
 The lack of primary education, clean water and sanitation, proper food, a playground, and a park that are the fundamental necessities in life, have left them behind in progress.